 If you have incurred any financial losses because of your injuries (or you continue to incur losses), you should also keep any evidence that proves these losses.
 This includes receipts and payslips.

-4. Speak to a personal injury solicitor
+4. Speak to a solicitor

 Some trade unions offer their members legal assistance, so you may also want to contact your trade union for advice.